Vector processor: Comparison with modern architectures

-Other CPU designs include some multiple instructions for vector processing on multiple (vectorized) data sets, typically known as MIMD (Multiple Instruction, Multiple Data) and realized with VLIW (Very Long Instruction Word) and EPIC (Explicitly Parallel Instruction Computing).
-The Fujitsu FR-V low-power multimedia processor combines VLIW with predication and Packed SIMD.
+Other CPU designs include some multiple instructions for vector processing on multiple (vectorized) data sets, typically known as MIMD (multiple instruction, multiple data) and realized with VLIW (very long instruction word) and EPIC (explicitly parallel instruction computing).
+The Fujitsu FR-V, for example, combines VLIW features with predication and packed SIMD.

 Difference between SIMD and vector processors

 SIMD instruction sets lack crucial features when compared to vector instruction sets.
 The most important of these is that vector processors, inherently by definition and design, have always been designed to work on variable-length vectors, not restricted to power of two, since their inception.